sourceduty/Architecture_Construction/README.md

 ![Pyramid Sand Art](https://github.com/user-attachments/assets/dc6651d7-b8b7-4e9b-a0cd-c13b21c2f7e2)

 The ancient Egyptians invested lifetimes into the future of mankind and the adundance of environmental space when they designed and constructed thier very large, strong and complex stone structures.
 The desertified location for the Great Pyramid of Giza was chosen because of the empty sand covered landscape that is mostly unused by people, animals and plants.
 Today, in comparison to modern engineering feats, Egyptian structures are outdated and almost unnecessary.
 These structures are reinvested into the futures of mankind every day, year and century that passes without destruction.

-The "geopolymer" hypothesis suggests an alternative construction method for the Great Pyramid at Giza, proposing that some stone blocks were cast in place using geopolymer concrete made from crushed limestone and water.
-Supporters highlight unique characteristics of certain stones, such as Tura limestone casing stones, showing signs of casting.
-Advocates argue that this approach could have been more efficient, though it remains controversial among experts.
-Traditional quarrying and transportation methods are still widely accepted, and ongoing research may provide further insights into ancient Egyptian pyramid construction techniques.
-Evidence suggests that the ancient Egyptians had a basic understanding of wheels and had invented the potter's wheel by the Copper Age (4500-3300 BCE).
-These early wheels were typically solid wooden disks with a hole for the axle, likely used for pottery production and other small-scale applications.
-However, there is limited direct archaeological evidence to support the extensive use of wheels for transporting massive stone blocks during the pyramid construction.

 #